SamuelMoraesF/Privacy-Hosts/README.md

 Privacy-Hosts
 =============

-"hosts" file to redirect ads and monitoring services(like google analitycs)
+This Shell Script generate and install a **hosts** file with redirection of ads and monitoring services(like Google Analitycs) to localhost.
+This need be root to edit /etc/hosts file.

+Backup is generated in /etc/hosts.bkp.